 received by syndicators in relation to benefits received by other LIHTC program participants.
 The ability to answer these questions more fully would help Congress assess the costs, benefits, and efficiency of the LIHTC program relative to affordable housing programs that use delivery mechanisms other than tax expenditures.

-No Federal Agency Monitors and Assesses LIHTC Development Costs

-No federal agency monitors or assesses LIHTC development costs, which are key to evaluating the efficiency and effectiveness of the tax credit program.
+No Federal Agency Monitors and Assesses LIHTC Development Costs No federal agency monitors or assesses LIHTC development costs, which are key to evaluating the efficiency and effectiveness of the tax credit program.
 In a July 2015 report on federal oversight of LIHTC, we found that although IRS is the only federal agency responsible for overseeing the LIHTC program, it does not assess the performance of the program.
-IRS officials said the agency's role is focused on ensuring taxpayer compliance and that the agency generally does not have the authority or funding to assess the performance of tax expenditures, including LIHTC.
+116 IRS officials said the agency's role is focused on ensuring taxpayer compliance and that the agency generally does not have the authority or funding to assess the performance of tax expenditures, including LIHTC.
 Unlike for the LIHTC program, Treasury collects and reports data on the New Markets Tax Credit program, for which Treasury has a more direct administrative role.
-The Community Development Financial Institutions Fund within Treasury uses its Awards Management Information System and its Community Investment Impact System to collect and report detailed information on New Markets Tax Credit projects, including certain cost and project characteristics data.
+117 The Community Development Financial Institutions Fund within Treasury uses its Awards Management Information System and its Community Investment Impact System to collect and report detailed information on New Markets Tax Credit projects, including certain cost and project characteristics data.
 Treasury produces annual research reports and periodic research briefs using these data.

-Consistent with a recommendation in our July 2015 report, IRS and Treasury officials said HUD may be better equipped to determine what
+Consistent with a recommendation in our July 2015 report, IRS and Treasury officials said HUD may be better equipped to determine what data should be collected to assess LIHTC performance.
+118 Although HUD is the government's lead housing agency, it currently plays a limited role 116 GAO-15-330.
+117 The Community Development Financial Institutions Fund allocates New Markets Tax Credits to community development entities that make investments in qualified projects.

-116GAO-15-330.

-117The Community Development Financial Institutions Fund allocates New Markets Tax Credits to community development entities that make investments in qualified projects.
 26 U.S.C. § 45D.
 See also GAO-14-500 and GAO-15-330.
 In contrast, and as previously discussed, under the LIHTC program, allocating agencies are responsible for allocating LIHTCs to qualifying projects.
 Allocating agencies are not required to collect and report data for purposes of program evaluation.
+118 See GAO-15-330.
+In this report, we said Congress should consider designating HUD as a joint administrator of the LIHTC program.
+Congress has not yet acted on this matter for consideration.

-data should be collected to assess LIHTC performance.
-Although HUD is the government's lead housing agency, it currently plays a limited role in collecting and reporting data for the LIHTC program.
-Specifically, HUD collects and periodically reports information on LIHTC tenant characteristics as mandated by the Housing and Economic Recovery Act of 2008.
-In addition, since 1996, HUD voluntarily has collected LIHTC project-level data in its LIHTC database.
+in collecting and reporting data for the LIHTC program.
+Specifically, HUD collects and periodically reports information on LIHTC tenant characteristics as mandated by the Housing and Economic Recovery Act of 2008.119 In addition, since 1996, HUD voluntarily has collected LIHTC project-level data in its LIHTC database.
 While HUD may have the technological capacity to collect and maintain additional LIHTC data, absent additional authority, the agency does not have access to IRS taxpayer (developers and allocating agencies) data, including cost data.
-If HUD or another agency were given authority to collect and report on these data, it likely would need additional budgetary resources to carry out this function.
+If HUD or another agency were given authority to collect and report on these data, it likely would need additional budgetary resources to carry out this function.120